JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 ```
 Alternatively, we can put the code into a separate file and load it on all workers using `-L filename.jl`

-A real benefit from multi-processing is when we can *schedulle* an execution of a function and return the control immeadiately to do something else.
+Julia's multi-processing model is based on message-passing paradigm, but the abstraction is more akin to procedure calls.
+This means that users are saved from prepending messages with headers and implementing logic deciding which function should be called for thich header.
+Instead, we can *schedulle* an execution of a function on a remote worker and return the control immeadiately to continue in our job.
 A low-level function providing this functionality is `remotecall(fun, worker_id, args...)`.
 For example
 ```julia
 @everywhere begin
 	function delayed_foo(x, y, n )